miklevin/MikeLev.in/_posts/2025-11-07-navigating-ai-client-work-seo-strategy.md

 ## Technical Journal Entry Begins

+I managed to do the whole hub and spoke JavaScript SEO strategy based on the brief demonstration by a coworker.

+I self-canonicalized all PDPs on a site that's only 100K URLs whose green footprint was only 3K.

+I am injecting the links into the footer for new virtual category pages made from their site search tool.

+I am converting the search landing pages (only when a match) into self-canonicalized virtual category pages with re-written titles, metas and h1.

+All from my super-cool coworkers oh so casual by the way here's what we can do during our meeting, ahaha!

+This all required a sort of *forced re-engaging* int he client work from being off in abstraction-land for a little while.

 Ironically, the way to re-engage is yet more typing in vim and yet more AI, but that's fine because it's walking you through *how* to most effectively re-engage.
 It's like any tool.
 It's how you use it.
 And if you use it too much